os224/os224/README.md

 - 👋 Hi, I’m @os224
 - 👀 I’m interested in hustling
-- 🌱 I’m currently learning how to become even more sigma
+- 🌱 I’m currently learning how to become happy
 - 💞️ I’m looking to collaborate on watching trailer park boys with some hot goth gf
 - 📫 How to reach me ... dc os224#0965